sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 The main difference between these operations and the previous operations is that these operations return a data set with the corresponding row has been updated with the operation.
 For the operations with `!` the updated version of the original data set is returned and for the operations without `!` a modified copy of the original data set is returned.

-The `fill` and `fill!` functions fill missing values (or any other values which a function passed to the `condition` keyword argument returns `true`) in each row of a given data set by given values passed to the `by` keyword argument.
+The `fill` and `fill!` functions fill missing values (or any other values which a function passed to the `condition` keyword argument returns `true`) in each row of a given data set by given values passed to the `with` keyword argument.
 The function passed to the `condition` keyword argument must return `true` or `false`.

 > Note that for the `fill` and `fill!` functions the filling happens in-place, thus, if this is not possible Julia will throw errors.